Find alternatives to calling the Redding Police Department.

 Please note, people answering these calls may be mandatory reporters, and required to make a report to CPS or law enforcement in certain situations.
 Learn about local mandatory reporter laws here.

 Please consider using these alternatives to calling the Redding Police Department or 911 when faced with a situation that calls for de-escalation and/or intervention.
-We can abolish the police by not calling the police.

 We have tried to indicate where police or law enforcement may work with the alternative resources listed; please let us know if you have any concerns about these resources.